-If your experience as a mom is anything like mine, you’ve written your own version of this love letter in your head many bleary-eyed nights.
+Sleep deprivation sucks.
 When I’m tired, I lose patience, have less mental clarity and overall I’m just not very fun.
-Sleep deprivation sucks. ‘

 In 2010, a survey done in the UK revealed that parents lose an average of 6 months of sleep during the first 24 months of a child’s life.
 Woah – that’s a crazy amount of lost sleep!
 Quality sleep is critical for health and longevity.
 During sleep, our body heals and rejuvenates our organs, muscles, tissues and cells.
 Plus, sleep deprivation is linked to a weak metabolism, compromised immune function and a reduction in our mind’s ability to manage emotions and make rational decisions.With all of these negative consequences, why are there still so many mommies out there using caffeine to keep them awake and makeup to cover the dark bags under their eyes?